 Interviewers should have collected the original value of the bond, the month and year in which it was acquired, and the series number of the bond.
+They are regularly re-issued.
+The current issue is 26

 The method of imputation is to apply the gross compound interest applicable to the series of the bond across the 5 year duration.
 The appropriate interest can be found on the National Savings Summary chart, or on the National Savings website (www.nationalsavings.co.uk).
 Alternatively you may find it more useful to contact the National Savings Financial Adviser's helpline on 0845 971 5401 who will be able to calculate the current rate of the bond for you from the information the interviewer has collected.